Venice in 1 Day: a guidebook for getting the most out of your visit

 The first thing you'll visit is the first thing you'll notice when you enter the square.
 Well, the second thing after looking up at the tower.
 I'm talking about St Mark's Basilica.
 This impressive Byzantine-style basilica was built to house the relics of the saint after whom it was named.

-On the outside, its gold and blue colours, its impressive frescoes and its 98.5-metre high bell tower, from which we have one of the best panoramic views of Venice, stand out.
+On the outside, its gold and blue colours, its impressive frescoes and its 98.5 metre high bell tower, from which we have one of the best panoramic views of Venice, stand out.
 The interior is equally spectacular.

 More information about the church

-Book a visit to St Mark's Basilica
+Book tickets and visits to St. Mark's Basilica

 Discover the Doge's Palace